googleworkspace/gws-genai-addon-sample/README.md

 # genai-gmail-companion

-A Google Workspace add-on for Gmail and Google Drive using Node.js and various Generative AI APIs
+A sample Google Workspace add-on for Gmail and Google Drive using Node.js and various Generative AI APIs

 ## Setup